bachmeb/osx-install/docs/10.10/external-usb.md

 * *[This installer automatically opens after you download it.
 If you closed the installer app and need to re-open it, you can find it in the Applications folder.]()*

 ##### Follow the onscreen instructions in the Installer window to complete the installation.
 * When you're asked to select a drive for installation, click the button "Show All Disks."
-Select your external drive, then click Continue.
+* Select your external drive, then click Continue.
 * Your Mac might restart one or more times during installation.

+##### Run OSX from the external device
-After installation is finished, your Mac automatically starts up from the external drive.
+* After installation is finished, your Mac automatically starts up from the external drive.

+##### Run OSX from the internal device
 * When you're done using your external disk, select a startup disk from System Preferences to have your Mac to start up from its built-in startup disk or another drive.